 Considering the elevation accuracy needed to assess the ablation rate on time scales of only a few years, snow cover might be significant, yielding a bias on the height measurements: 0.3 to 3.0 m snow thicknesses have been observed from the snout to the cirques respectively, with average thicknesses ranging in the 1.5 to 2.0 m range between 2008 and 2010, as observed by snow drills (interpolated data, data not shown).
-While snow cover might be negligible at the time when airborne LiDAR measurements are performed (end of the summer, in the July-August), it induces a significant bias on skidootracked GPS measurements which can only be performed when the snow thickness is highest, in April-May.
-Removing the interpolated snow thickness measured by in situ snow drills, in our case 47 measurement points over the glacier, yields an ice elevation from the previous year.
-This time difference becomes significant when calculating the time interval between two DEM subtractions: DEMs recorded during summer (most remote sensing methods) yield elevation models for the given summer, while in situ recording using GPS (done in April as required by snow cover to drive the snowmobiles) corrected for snow thickness provide an elevation model for the summer of the previous year.
-Such a statement is acknowledged more roughly by Kohler and others when subtracting a constant snow thickness from elevation models due to the lack of detailed in situ measurements (Kohler and others 2007).
-DEM derived ablation rates and the fact that ablation is apparently occurring all over the glacier are unexpected results.
-Although these results are consistent with the literature (Kohler and others 2007; Pope and others 2007; Rippin and others 2003), some aspects require a cautious assessment.
+While snow cover might be negligible at the time when airborne LiDAR measurements are performed (end of the summer, in the July-August), it induces a significant bias on skidoo-tracked GPS measurements which can only be performed when the snow thickness is highest, in April-May.
+Removing the interpolated snow thickness measured by in-situ snow drills - in our case 47 measurement points over the glacier - yields an ice elevation from the previous year.
+This time difference becomes significant when calculating the time interval between two DEM subtractions: DEMs recorded during summer (most remote sensing methods) yield elevation models for the given summer, while in-situ recording using GPS (done in April as required by snow cover to drive the snowmobiles) corrected for snow thickness provide an elevation model for the summer of the previous year.
+Such a statement is acknowledged more roughly by Kohler & al. when subtracting a constant snow thickness from elevation models due to the lack of detailed in-situ measurements [7].

+DEM-derived ablation rates and the fact that ablation is apparently occurring all over the glacier are unexpected results.
+Although these results are consistent with the literature [16, 7, 9], some aspects require a cautious assessment.
 Indeed, all references observe no significant area of accumulation in the latest years.
-A general overestimate of the ablation rate with respect to the ablation stake measurement results from DEM subtraction, as stated by Pope and others (2007).
-Such a statement is to be compared with continuous digital picture acquisition (Laffly and others 2011) and in situ ablation stake measurements.
-Images exhibit continuous snow cover in the cirques, even during the whole summer season, in disagreement with the albedo change hypothesis stating that during the snow melt, bare ice is exposed yielding albedo decrease (Kohler and others 2007).
+A general overestimate of the ablation rate with respect to the ablation stake measurement results from DEM subtraction, as stated in [16].
+Such a statement is to be compared with continuous digital picture acquisition ([17]) and in situ ablation stake measurements.
+Images exhibit continuous snow cover in the circues, even during the whole summer season, in disagreement with the albedo change hypothesis stating that during the snow melt, bare ice is exposed yielding albedo decrease [7].
 During the last 3 years, ablation stake length had to be increased every year in the upper part of the glacier, which confirms accumulation.
 On the other hand, DEM subtraction ablation rate is above the error bar and hence significant.
 This is especially true for the latest period under consideration (1995-2009), during which the standard deviation over elevation measurements is below 1.2 m.
 These opposite conclusions are striking and deserve further analysis to be fully understood, each method measuring different properties.
 This variability in observed changes should lead to a careful use of DEM difference in mass balance computation.
 While ablation stakes account for relative surface accumulation, a DEM records absolute ice surface altitudes.
 These measurements, different in nature, might reveal phenomena occurring at different depths and scale.
-Further monitoring including ground penetrating radar map time series and ablation stake tip monitoring, for example using a ground based LiDAR, from fixed points over rocky areas might reveal such different processes.
+Further monitoring including ground penetrating radar map time series and ablation stake tip monitoring, e.g. using a ground based LiDAR, from fixed points over rocky areas might reveal such different processes.